greenonline/TinyTextAdventure_in_ZIL/README.md

 Failed to create CoreCLR, HRESULT: 0x80004005
 ```

-It would probably have installed the latest (v9?) version anyway, which would have been incompatible.
+Homebrew would probably have installed the latest (v9?) version anyway, which would have been incompatible.
 It seems better to continue with the "working" v8.

 An alternative option might be to try `macports`, as it might have a Catalina compatible version of `dotnet`.
 However, as revealed below, I did not persue this option.